Kladorrachi: Landmarks

 During World War 2, on August 9, 1943, the Germans sought retribution after the death of a German officer in an ambush by a resistance group on the Florina to Kladorrachi road.

 They initially demanded the hanging of 15 Greek citizens, and raised the number to 50 in the event that two other German prisoners were not released.

 The first Greek to be arrested was Theodoros Thomaidis, the maestro of the Aristotelis Cultural Association's choir.
 He was hanged in the gallows side-by-side with the priest of a nearby village, a woodcutter, two members of the local Jewish community, and 10 more victims from surrounding villages.

 Their bodies were left for three days at the site of their hanging as a warning.
 The two German prisoners were subsequently released and thus 35 more citizens were saved from hanging.

 After the bodies were taken down from the gallows and buried, Evangelos Katergaris, a member of the Aristotelis Association, cut the noose with which Thomaidis was hanged and kept it in his home for 20 years.
 The noose was later turned over to the association and preserved as a legacy.

 A memorial was erected, which lists all those hanged.

 Demographics

 An Ottoman defter of 1481 recorded 108 households in the village.

-Kladorrachi had 107 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Kladorrachi was populated by Slavophones.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Kladorrachi was populated by Slavophones.
 The Macedonian language was spoken in the village by people over 30 in public and private settings.
 Children understood the language, but mostly did not use it.

 Many residents left in the 1950s and 1960s in search of a better life and went to the U.S., Canada, and Australia.